KaykyDevPe/KaykyDevPe/README.md

 ###

-<p align="left">-Python Developer<br>-Backend<br>-Main programming languages: Python focused on backend with Django framework<br>-Currently pursuing a degree in ADS, Analysis and Systems Development<br>-Basic knowledge of HTML, CSS, -JavaScript, and Bootstrap<br>-Familiar with Docker, PostgreSQL, and GitHub<br>-Currently employed as a BackOffice Analyst</p>
+<p align="left">-Python Developer<br>-Backend<br>-Main programming languages: Python focused on backend with Django framework<br>-Currently pursuing a degree in ADS, Analysis and Systems Development<br>-Basic knowledge of HTML, CSS, JavaScript, ChartJS, and Bootstrap<br>-Familiar with Docker, PostgreSQL, and GitHub<br>-Currently employed as a BackOffice Analyst</p>

 ###